ccdcoe/CDMCS/Suricata/README.md

-This material has been designed to be taught in a [classroom](https://ccdcoe.org/training/cyber-defence-monitoring-course-suite-module-1-feb-2019/) environment... hands-on 90% talk 10% **slides 0%**
+This material has been designed to be taught in a [classroom](https://ccdcoe.org/training/cyber-defence-monitoring-course-module-1/) environment... hands-on 80% + talk 40% + **slides 0%** = 120% hard work

 **The material is missing some of the contextual concepts and ideas that will be covered in class.**